 Description

-MATERIAL and PLAN: the monument takes the former of a rock-faced boulder of green sandstone which has an uneven outline.
-This is set above a stepped base and a rectangular platform.
-The memorial is set on the west side of the village street, in front of the village hall.
+The Ashford Carbonell War Memorial is a village memorial dating from around 1920.
+It is made of a rock-faced boulder of green sandstone with an uneven outline, set on a stepped base and a rectangular platform.
+The memorial is located on the west side of the village street, in front of the village hall.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.